MicrosoftDocs/azure-devops-yaml-schema/task-reference/extract-files-v1.md

 **`destinationFolder`** - **Destination folder**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Destination folder into which archive files should be extracted.
+Specifies the destination folder into which archive files should be extracted.
 Use [variables](https://go.microsoft.com/fwlink/?LinkID=550988) if files are not in the repo.
-Example: `$(agent.builddirectory)`.
+For example: `$(agent.builddirectory)`.
 <!-- :::editable-content-end::: -->
 <br>